PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features

 \section{Experiments}

 We evaluated the different approaches on their own and in combination in a realistic temporal sequential analysis trained in a person-specific (leave-one-recording-out) and person-independent (leave-one-person-out) manner.
-We assume in the beginning that the camera shutter is open.
+We assume that the camera shutter is open at start up.
 If no privacy-sensitive situation is detected, the camera shutter remains open and the current situation is rated ``non-sensitive'', otherwise, the camera shutter is closed and the current situation is rated ``privacy-sensitive''.
 Finally, we analysed error cases and investigated the performance of \systemname in different environments and activities.